Fundraising & community events

 Under the Food Act 2014 that came into force on 1 March 2016, you can sell food to raise funds for a charity, or for cultural and community events without registering under the Act – but only up to 20 times in a calendar year.

 If you're selling food as a fundraiser 20 or more times a year, you are defined as a business under the Act, and may need to adopt one of the food safety plans or programmes in the Act.
-Use the Where Do I Fit? tool to help you find out what you may need to do.
+Use the My food rules tool to help you find out what you may need to do.